wso2/docs-is/en/docs/setup/changing-datasource-consent-management.md

 of the product pack.

 By default Consent Management data is stored in the identity database (IDENTITY_DB) with Identity and UMA data.
-However you can change this to any database type that is supported by WSO2 Identity Server.
+However, you can separate consent specific data into a separate data-source to any database type that is supported by WSO2 Identity Server.

 !!! note
     For more information about databases, see